-Shares: 75,000 (1) Options: 100,000

-Hon.
-Robert P. Kaplan, Director of Khan, Chairman of the Corporate Governance and Nominating Committee, has over 40 years of experience as a lawyer, businessman and elected politician.
+Shares: 75,000(1) Options: 200,000 Hon.
+Robert P. Kaplan, Director of the Corporation, Chairman of the Corporate Governance and Nominating Committee, has over 40 years of experience as a lawyer, businessman and elected politician.
 Mr. Kaplan retired from a 25-year career in elective politics in 1993.
 He was a Federal Member of Parliament and Cabinet Minister in the Governments of the Rt.
 Hon.
-Pierre-Elliott Trudeau and Rt.
+Pierre-Elliott Trudeau and the Rt.
 Hon.
 John N. Turner.
-Mr. Kaplan is a Trustee of H&R REIT.
-As well, he is a former Director and Chairman of PetroKazakhstan Inc. Mr. Kaplan is a founding Trustee of the State Hermitage Museum Foundation of Canada, one of five international foundations which support the Hermitage Museum in St. Petersburg, Russia.
+Mr. Kaplan is a trustee of H&R REIT.
+As well, he is a former Director and Chairman of PetroKazakhstan, Inc. Mr. Kaplan is a founding Trustee of the State Hermitage Museum Foundation of Canada, one of five international foundations which support the Hermitage Museum in St. Petersburg, Russia.
 He has also been honoured by being named a Chevalier of the Legion of Honour by the President of France.
 Mr. Kaplan has served as the Honourary Consul General of Kazakhstan for Canada for the last 15 years.
 Mr. Kaplan holds a B.A. in Sociology and an LL.B. from the University of Toronto.
 He was called to the Ontario Bar in 1963.

-- Director since February 15, 2007 - Committee memberships: Compensation; Corporate Governance and Nominating (Chair) - Meetings attended: Board 8 of 9 regular; Compensation Committee -3 of 3; Corporate Governance and Nominating Committee - 1 of 1 - Independent
+- Director since February 15, 2007 - Committee memberships: Compensation; Corporate Governance and Nominating (Chair) (4) - Meetings attended: Board 12 of 13 regular; Compensation Committee 3 of 3 - Independent

-David L. McAuslandMontreal, Quebec, Canada
+David L. McAusland Montreal, Quebec, Canada

-Shares: nil (1) Options: 300,000

-David L. McAusland, Director of Khan, is a senior corporate lawyer, advisor and corporate director.
+Shares: nil(1) Options: 400,000 David L. McAusland, Director of the Corporation, is a senior lawyer and corporate director.
 A graduate of the Faculty of Law of McGill University, he practiced law for over 20 years at a prominent Montreal law firm.
 In 1999 he became a senior executive with Alcan Inc., a major Canadian industrial and resource company, retiring as Executive Vice-President, Corporate Development and Chief Legal Officer in 2008 when the company was acquired.
-In 2009 Mr. McAusland joined McCarthy Tétrault LLP, a major law firm in Canada, as a Partner.
-Mr. McAusland currently acts as Director of Cogeco Inc. and Cogeco Cable Inc., Cascades Inc., Equinox Minerals Ltd. and World Color Press, Inc. He serves as a member of the Corporate Governance Committees for Cascades Inc. and Equinox Minerals, is a member of the Compensation Committee of Equinox Minerals Ltd. and a member of the Audit Committee of World Color Press, Inc. Mr. McAusland is also Chair of the Reform Implementation Council for the Royal Canadian Mounted Police, Chairman of the Foundation of the National Circus School, and a Director of Centraide of Greater Montreal.
+In 2009, Mr. McAusland joined McCarthy Tétrault LLP as a partner.
+Mr. McAusland currently acts as director of Cogeco Inc. and Cogeco Cable Inc., Cascades Inc., Equinox Minerals Ltd. and ATS Automation Tooling Systems Inc. He serves as a member of the Corporate Governance committee for all the above companies, as well as a member of the Compensation Committee and the Health, Safety, Environment and Sustainability Committee for Equinox Minerals Ltd. He is Chairman of ATS Automation Tooling Systems Inc. He is the Chairman of the Foundation of the National Circus School, a director of Centraide of Greater Montreal and a director of Montreal International.

-- Director since April 23, 2008

-- Committee memberships: Audit and Finance; Compensation; Special

-- Meetings attended: Board 9 of 9 regular; Audit and Finance 2 of 4;
+- Director since April 23, 2008 - Committee memberships: Audit and Finance; Compensation - Meetings attended: Board 11 of 13 regular; Audit and Finance Committee 2 of 4; Compensation Committee 3 of 3 - Independent

-Compensation 1 of 3; Special 5 of 7

-- Independent